We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Lyme disease, or borreliosis, is a tick-borne infectious disease that can cause symptoms such as fever, headaches, and swollen lymph nodes.
-Lyme disease tests may help people who believe they have contracted the infection or visited tick-prone areas.
-These kits are available in major pharmacies, retail stores, and online.
+Lyme disease tests may help people who believe they have contracted the infection and are available in major pharmacies, retail stores, and online.

 This article explores Lyme disease and some test kits that individuals can consider buying.
 It also describes when a person should speak with a doctor and includes some frequently asked questions.